12 Top-Rated Things to Do in Lake George, NY

 Trail in Lake George

-Of course, active travelers can opt to scale Prospect Mountain on foot.
+If you're in good shape, you can hike up Prospect Mountain on foot.
 The hike is only about three miles round trip, but it's steep, so definitely expect a workout.

 But Lake George and the surrounding mountains are veined with hundreds of miles of trails, which scale many of the lush, verdant Adirondack peaks that surround the lake.

-Cyclists have plenty of trails to call their own in Lake George, as well.
+Cyclists have plenty of trails to call their own in Lake George.
 Start with the Warren County Bikeway, which links Lake George to Glen Falls.
-From Glen Falls there are several other bike routes that branch out.
+From Glen Falls, there are several other bike routes that branch out.

 The winter season blankets upstate New York in fresh powder, which makes Lake George a prime area for skiers.
 Gore Mountain is the closest peak to Lake George, with 110 trails across four peaks.